Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 This happens more often.
 Let's take an ID.
 For example, it could be a number or a string.

-To define a type that has multiple, we have to use the union type.
+We have to use the union type to define a type that has multiple.
 You can define these union types using the pipe `|` option.

 ```js